Migraine headaches can occur in pregnancy and might be harmless, very annoying or a sign of complications in the pregnancy.

 You should be worried if you have a severe headache that is persistent, if you have blurred or disrupted vision, and you’re feeling dizzy.

-Sometimes these headaches during pregnancy can mean you’re having problems with blood pressure.
+Sometimes these headaches or migraines during pregnancy can mean you’re having problems with blood pressure.

 In this instance, you should contact your doctor or health professional to provide medical advice.